dhwanil05/SUMMER-INTERNSHIP-/README.md

     https://github.com/dhwanil05/summer-Internship/tree/main/Summer-Internship/task-3

-# Week-4 MAZE Game
+# Week-4 Maze Game
-This project is a browser-based implementation of the classic maze game using HTML, CSS, and JavaScript. maze game is a r connection game in which the players take turns dropping colored discs from the top into a vertically suspended grid.
+This project is a browser-based implementation of the classic maze game using HTML, CSS, and JavaScript.
+Maze game is a r connection game in which the players take turns dropping colored discs from the top into a vertically suspended grid.
 The objective of the game is to connect four of one's own discs vertically, horizontally, or diagonally before the opponent.

 ## Features

 ### Game Objective
-The objective of Week-4 MAZE Game is to navigate through a series of mazes, solve puzzles, and find the exit while collecting items and avoiding obstacles.
+The objective of Maze Game is to navigate through a series of mazes, solve puzzles, and find the exit while collecting items and avoiding obstacles.

 ### Key Features
 - **Dynamic Maze Generation:** Every game session features dynamically generated mazes for a unique experience.